 Pro Tip: For more on Big Data and how it’s revolutionizing industries globally, check out our “What is Big Data?” article.

-Some Machine Learning Algorithms And Processes
+A Look at Some Machine Learning Algorithms and Processes

 If you’re studying what is Machine Learning, you should familiarize yourself with standard Machine Learning algorithms and processes.
 These include neural networks, decision trees, random forests, associations, and sequence discovery, gradient boosting and bagging, support vector machines, self-organizing maps, k-means clustering, Bayesian networks, Gaussian mixture models, and more.